AnnaLindeberg/AOC22/README.md

+# Advent of Code 2022
+Trying to remember stuff I have known before and maybe learn some new stuff.
+Python only I suspect.

-# Day 1: Calorie Counting
+## Day 1: Calorie Counting
 Let's dust off the file reading skills!
 Easy to modify first task to second although I did actually stumble on the second task here, forgetting that the very last row of the file is *empty*, and thus never read in a `for line in handle`-loop.
 Easily caught, however.

+Wrote a second version that I don't really like better.
+Stores more at once, and no real time gain.

+Also wrote a tiny script to generate a minimal template for each day.
+Run with `python3 generate_day.py` and answer the first prompt with the day number.
+Should modify to give a flag to practice reading from stdin honestly.
+Another time, now I need to stop this procrastination!